cloudmesh-community/sp20-516-252/notebook.md

 ## Week 04/13/2020 - 04/19/2020

 - Re-burned CD cards, debugged
-- Fix connections to workers
+- Fix connections to workers by switching to Wifi connection

 ## Week 04/06/2020 - 04/12/2020